ziap/ziap.github.io/content/blog/sin-approx/index.md

 </figure>

 The odd-degree sinc transformation does slightly worse than the even-degree cos transformation.
-For the worse saturation point it's probably due to the extra multiplication similar to the Padé approximation method.
+For the worse saturation point, it's probably due to the extra multiplication, similar to the Padé approximation method.
 For the worse non-saturated error, however, I can hypothesize that it's due to the additional complexity of approximating `sin(π√x)/√x` instead of `cos(π√x)`.

-Nontheless, I prefer the odd-degree version, because it felt more like directly computing sine and no matter how bad the approximation is, sine of full turns are always zero.
+Nontheless, I prefer the odd-degree version because it felt more like directly computing sine and no matter how bad the approximation is, the sine of full turns is always zero.

 # Conclusion

 This post summarized the techniques I tried to compute sine, including lookup tables, truncated Taylor series, Padé approximant, and Chebyshev polynomials.
-These methods are nothing new, in fact, mpmath has implemented all these methods already, and all I did was calling functions and evaluating the results.
-It was still pretty fun balancing between precision, speed, and memory usage.
-I still want to learn more about Chebyshev polynomials and try the Remez's algorithm which is pretty interesting as it uses Newton's method, another approximation technique.
+These methods are nothing new, in fact, mpmath has implemented all these methods already, and all I did was call functions and evaluate the results.
+It was still pretty fun balancing precision, speed, and memory usage.
+I still want to learn more about Chebyshev polynomials and try Remez's algorithm, which is pretty interesting as it uses Newton's method, another approximation technique.

 For the time being, this is what I use for computing sine in turns for single-precision floating-point numbers.
-It's the the odd-degree Chebyshev method with internal double conversion to bypass the saturation point.
-This has the precision of 0.5 ULP.
+It's the odd-degree Chebyshev method with internal double conversion to bypass the saturation point.
+This has the maximum error of 0.5 ULP.

 ```c
 float sin_turn_32(float fx) {